 Additional Details

 • CRA has a hybrid work environment.
-Staff works in the office Tuesday-Thursday and works remotely Monday and Friday.
+Staff works remotely Monday and Friday and works in the office Tuesday, Wednesday, and Thursday.
+Certain weeks throughout the summer, including the entirety of August as well as the weeks of Memorial Day and the 4th of July, will be conducted fully remotely.
 You will need to have a personal computer, secure internet connection and a landline or cell phone.

 • No benefits are provided.